tdeheurles/tdeheurles.github.io/_posts/2015-07-14-how-to-run-local-kubernetes.md

 It also needs etcd to run.

 On cluster, we launch apiserver/ kube-scheduler/ kube-controller-manager on the master.
 Kubelet and kube-proxy run on each nodes.
+Here, as we run locally, we just start all the services

 ## presentation